Imperative statements¶

 specifically has one last bonus feature: replacing Haskell if/then/else

-syntax, thanks once again to RebindableSyntax
+syntax, thanks once again to RebindableSyntax.

 Technical details: IndigoM freer monad¶